Painting wood trim white is a great way to update the look of your home. Find out step-by-step how to paint stained wood trim.

 To degloss, simply apply the deglosser with a lint-free rag according to the directions on the product.
 Be sure to use proper precautions and ventilation when using a chemical deglosser.

 - Clean the trim

-Whether or not you degloss, it’s important to make sure the trim is clean and free of oils so that the paint can adhere.
+Whether or not you degloss, it’s important to make sure the trim is clean and free of oils and dirt so that the paint can adhere.
 I like to use an all-purpose cleaner like Simple Green or Seventh Gen Free & Clear and a terry cloth rag to scrub the baseboards and trim clean.